Toni (footballer, born 1946)

-António José da Conceição Oliveira (born 14 October 1946), known as Toni ([ˈtɔni]), is a Portuguese former footballer who played as a midfielder, and a coach.
+António José da Conceição Oliveira (born 14 October 1946), known as Toni ([ˈtɔni]), is a Portuguese former football midfielder and manager.

 A Portugal international on more than 30 occasions, his career was mainly associated with Benfica.
 He totalled 22 major honours with his main club as both a player and manager, and also worked in the latter capacity in six other countries.

 Club career

 Born in the village of Mogofores in Anadia, Aveiro District, Toni started playing organized football at local Anadia FC, and joined Académica de Coimbra at the age of 18 when he was signed by manager Mário Wilson.
 During his spell with the latter club, he was rarely played over three Primeira Liga seasons.

 On 9 June 1968, Toni joined S.L.
 Benfica for a transfer fee of 1,305,000 escudos.
 He scored one goal in 22 games in his debut campaign, helping his team to the national championship.

 Toni was part of the legendary Jimmy Hagan-led sides that won back-to-back domestic leagues from 1971–1973, losing only one match in 60; to this feat, he contributed three goals from 50 appearances.
 Before retiring in 1981 at 34, he appeared in 391 competitive matches with his main club (23 goals), and was named Portuguese Footballer of the Year in 1972.